-Why print designers need to realign their thought process and mentality to become effective online designers.
+Why print designers need to realign their thought process and mentality to become effective application designers.

 The print process flows something like this: rough sketch is pitched, revised and refined finally into production ready comp.
 Client signs off on comp and nothing can change.
 Client expects exactly what was pitched.
 And that is what gets delivered.
 Why so rigid?
 Because there is no turning back once the ad runs in a magazine/newspaper or hundreds and thousands of brochures are printed.
 There is no other way but to be perfect.
 Therefore, delivering exactly what is pitched is engrained in the culture.
 In that respect, I acknowledge the bravery, admire and respect those who work in such cut-throat environment.
 I was there once, so I’m being honest here.